We Need to Fix Your Microsoft Account: 6 Solutions to use

 Occasionally, when trying to access various Microsoft apps (such as Windows Mail or Calendar), you might get the following message: We need to fix your Microsoft account.

 This issue, like the Microsoft account, doesn’t exist problem can deny you access to your apps on Windows 10.
-Thankfully, we have prepared the fixes to help you solve it for good in this guide.
+Thankfully, we have prepared the fixes in this guide to help you solve it for good.

 Why does the We need to fix your Microsoft account keep popping up?